 Fideaux at 43 North Street gives travelers a chance to assuage their guilt for leaving that special fur baby home by buying upscale toys and treats.

 There are plenty of other great options.
 For example, Yasuko at 383 Healdsburg Avenue specializes in Japanese textiles while Clutch at 307 Healdsburg Avenue features wearable masterpieces from Sonoma County artists.
-Find out more about Healdsburg shops here.
+Healdsburg has shops galore.

 4—History and Architecture in Healdsburg